drewag/Decree/README.md

 - [Bearer](https://swagger.io/docs/specification/authentication/bearer-authentication)
 - Custom - Custom HTTP header key and value

+**Advanced Functionality**

+- Download result to a file for to save memory on large requests.
+- Optionally get progress updates through an onProgress handler

 **Configurable**

 You can *optionally* perform [advanced configuration](https://github.com/drewag/Decree/wiki/Declaring-Web-Services#configuration) to the processing of a request and response.